Role Quality Manager

 • Partly responsible for setting up a food defense plan.

-• Archiving and supervising the completeness and actuality of the purchase specifications and supplier statements.
+• Archiving and supervising the completeness and actuality of the purchase specifications and statements.
 Assessing the performance of suppliers.

 Job requirements